diffplug/gitfromscratch/time-travel/merge/merge.md

 ## How does it work?

 In the example above, we can see that depending on whether we're comparing to side `ABC` or side `123`, there is a completely different set of changes, with no overlap at all.
-Also, we can seee that the merge doesn't include only the changes from commit `C` or commit `3`, it includes every change all the way back to where the two branches diverged.
+Also, we can see that the merge doesn't include only the changes from commit `C` or commit `3`, it includes every change all the way back to where the two branches diverged.

 This is a good hint as to how git makes a merge work.
 The first thing git does is search through history to find the first commit which was shared by both branches.
-Then it asked "what did we (ABC) change relative to this common parent?", and "what did they (123) change relative to this common parent?".
+Then it asked "what did we (`ABC`) change relative to this common parent?", and "what did they (`123`) change relative to this common parent?".
 The final commit will contain:

 - the files from the common parent
 - plus the changes made in `123`